Selfdual 4-Manifolds, Projective Surfaces, and the Dunajski-West Construction: The inverse construction from projective pairs

-There is a gauge-theoretic interpretation of the selfdual connection on $L\mapsinto S$: using this inclusion, $L\tens L$ is the subbundle of $\Wedge^2_+TM$ corresponding to the area line bundle of the foliation, and the connection is induced by the Lie lift of the Lax pair to the pullback of $L\tens L$ to $F$.
-In particular, the connection is flat iff (locally) there is a Lie-preserved area form along the lifted $\beta$-surface foliation, \ie, iff the gauge group of $(\nabla^\alpha,\phi)$ reduces to $\SDiff_{\!2}$, the group of area preserving diffeomorphisms.
+There is a~gauge-theoretic interpretation of the selfdual connection on $L\hookrightarrow S$: using this inclusion, $L\otimes L$ is the subbundle of $\wedge^2_+TM$ corresponding to the area line bundle of the foliation, and the connection is induced by the Lie lift of the Lax pair to the pullback of $L\otimes L$ to $F$.
+In particular, the connection is f\/lat if\/f (locally) there is a~Lie-preserved area form along the lifted $\beta$-surface foliation, i.e., if\/f the gauge group of $(\nabla^\alpha,\phi)$ reduces to $\SDiff_{2}$, the group of area preserving dif\/feomorphisms.